imxade/hanee/README.md

 ### WASM Architecture

-All heavy media processing operations (Video, Audio) leverage WebAssembly (WASM) binaries executing strictly within the client sandbox.
+All heavy media processing operations (Video, Audio, GIF) leverage WebAssembly (WASM) binaries executing strictly within the client sandbox.
 The application architecture establishes isolated Background Web Workers to prevent completely blocking the main UI JavaScript thread during mathematically intensive transcodings.

 * **Virtual File System (VFS)**: When a tool process fires, the native `File` binary object is converted into an `ArrayBuffer` and mounted directly into the FFmpeg WASM internal VFS.
 The execution runs precisely as an isolated terminal binary (`ff.exec`).
 * **Worker Execution**: The FFmpeg core runs on its own dedicated thread, fetching `ffmpeg-core.wasm` asynchronously upon the first interaction.